Musique

 soft parts and others more rhythmical.
 Wonderful “Splendeur”,

-about.
-Very good the sound of cello, often important to build
+Very good the sound of cello, often important to build the track.

-the track.
-Again, Blenner has composed a rainbow of colours in
+Again, Blenner has composed a rainbow of colours in music, and we

 © Stefania Carezzoli, www.21stcenturymusic.it